-Pursuant to the FCA's regulations, the Company is required to maintain facilities in the United Kingdom and the Company's principal place of business in the United Kingdom will therefore be as follows:
+The Company is required to maintain facilities in the United Kingdom which will be as follows:

 Montanaro Smaller Companies plc c/o Montanaro Asset Management Limited 53 Threadneedle Street London EC2R 8AR United Kingdom

 Investors may inspect and obtain copies of the incorporation documents of the Company, the latest Prospectus, the latest KIIDs (in English) and the latest annual and half-yearly reports relating to the Funds at this address during normal business hours (9.00 am to 5 pm), Monday to Friday).
 These documents are available free of charge.
 Information is also available about the latest sale and purchase prices of Shares and investors may apply to this address to redeem their Shares in order to obtain payment of the redemption proceeds.
 Complaints regarding the operation of the Company and/or the Funds can be submitted at the address above for onward transmission to the Company.